apache/infrastructure-website/content/pages/account-mgmt.md

-Title: Apache account management
+Title: ASF account management

-## Your Apache account
+## Your ASF account

 Committers to Apache Software Foundation projects and ASF Members have personal accounts to facilitate their work and communications.